mbsports/mbsports.github.io/_timeline/waterski-mag.md

 inverted: true
 ---

 By 2006 the B52 had gained National notoriety being featured on the cover of WaterSki Magazine.
-MB Sports continued to improve on the performance driven hull design, adding billet aluminum logos and accents along with a pro series tower that not only looked great, but performed as well.
+MB Sports continued to improve on the performance driven hull design, adding billet aluminum logos and accents, along with a pro series tower that not only looked great, but performed as well.